 We are committed to deliver:

-• An increase in the amount of Level 3 provision offered in priority sectors to 3,600 from a baseline of 1,500.
+- An increase in the amount of Level 3 provision offered in priority sectors to 3,600 from a baseline of 1,500.

-• An increase in provision leading to actual employment with new sector-based work academies offering pre-employment training linked to employer vacancies to at least 4,500 adults.
+- An increase in provision leading to actual employment with new sector-based work academies offering pre-employment training linked to employer vacancies to at least 4,500 adults.

-• Stronger local partnerships, engaging all providers delivering in an area, with a clear and shared commitment to local goals.
+- Stronger local partnerships, engaging all providers delivering in an area, with a clear and shared commitment to local goals.

-• Promoting our offer to residents through online campaigns and community outreach wherever safe and practical
+- Promoting our offer to residents through online campaigns and community outreach wherever safe and practical

-• Testing Level 4 and 5 provision
+- Testing Level 4 and 5 provision

-Residents please view our:
+Residents, please view our:

-• Online opportunity finder which has been created for residents as a result of Covid-19; it covers online training, resources and vacancies
+- Online opportunity finder which has been created for residents as a result of Covid-19; it covers online training, resources and vacancies

-• List of College and LA Providers and Independent Training Providers
+- List of College and LA Providers and Independent Training Providers

-For our current AEB providers, there are a range of guidance and information documents available to you.
+There are a range of guidance and information documents available to you.
 Please view the ‘related documents’ below to access these.

-If you have any further queries, please contact us at firstname.lastname@example.org
+For any further questions, please contact us at firstname.lastname@example.org

 Productivity and Skills press release